Užitečné informace od A do Z (pouze anglicky)

 Information about specific sporting and athletics facilities in Brno can be found on the City of Brno Webpages; visit www.brno.cz.

 If you are studying at Masaryk University for more than one semester, you may wish to join some sports club.
-The Office for International Studies can provide you with information about where you might go for the particular sport you are interested in.
+The Centre for International Cooperation can provide you with information about where you might go for the particular sport you are interested in.

 Brno taxi services have a much better reputation than those in Prague.
 Overcharging does not happen so often and the taxi-gang wars are not an issue here.
 In any case, when using the taxi, ask in advance the approximate price of the service and make sure that the taxi-meter has been set to zero at the beginning of the ride.